ednilsonlomazi/seqreppy/README.md

 If you need some graphical visualisation, bellow is some methods you can use additionally to the core functionalities written above:

 ```
-repseq.generate_figure(0, "DnaWalk") # 0 is the sequence id (appearance in the fasta file) and the next argument is the representation method
+seqrep.generate_figure(0, "DnaWalk") # 0 is the sequence id (appearance in the fasta file) and the next argument is the representation method
-repseq.generate_figure(0, "DnaWalk", save=True) # If you don't wanna see and just save the figure (default saving directory is seqreppy/results/img)
+seqrep.generate_figure(0, "DnaWalk", save=True) # If you don't wanna see and just save the figure (default saving directory is seqreppy/results/img)
-repseq.generate_figure(0, "DnaWalk", save=True, fname="file-name.png", dpi=600) # You can specify image properties too
+seqrep.generate_figure(0, "DnaWalk", save=True, fname="file-name.png", dpi=600) # You can specify image properties too
 ```

 In cases where you need to save the results to the disk and collect it in the future, execute:

 ```
-repseq.save_results("/directory/of/dnawalk/results") # default saving directory is seqreppy/results/txt/method_signature
+seqrep.save_results("/directory/of/dnawalk/results") # default saving directory is seqreppy/results/txt/method_signature
-repseq.get_results({"DnaWalk": "/directory/of/dnawalk/results"})
+seqrep.get_results({"DnaWalk": "/directory/of/dnawalk/results"})
 ```

 ## Contributing